-According to Singlife’s FAQs, you will NOT receive a new insurance policy contract.
+According to Singlife’s FAQ, you will NOT receive a new insurance policy contract.
 Instead, after the merger, you will receive a policy endorsement.

 This endorsement will confirm that your original insurance policy has been transferred to the new entity and that all terms and conditions remain the same.
 It will also state that the new entity will be responsible for your policy.

-Any standing premium payment instructions will be redirected automatically, and all claims/transactions will continued to be processed as per normal.
+Any standing premium payment instructions will be redirected automatically, and all claims/transactions will continue to be processed as per normal.

 Will Aviva Singlife be covered by the SDIC’s Policy Owners’ Protection Scheme?